 If you end up having problems with an external capture device, it may be that you have plugged its USB cable improperly.
 Unplug and plug again.
 You may also have plugged the cable to a USB port that is not fast enough or it is faulty.
 Try another port.
 It is also possible that you have multiple USB ports in use and they together they transfer so much data that the ports simply cannot handle it all.
 This may happen if you have multiple inputs from video cameras.
 A dedicated capture card might be a better option then.

-Before configuring your setup in OBS, there are three key things to be aware of to avoid having to address these once you are in OBS.
+Before configuring your setup in OBS, there are two key things to be aware of to avoid having to address these once you are in OBS.
 I will go through them, one by one.

 Firstly, you need to disable High-Bandwidth Digital Content Protection (HDCP) on the PS5.
 This can be found in Settings -> System -> HDMI -> Enable HDCP.
 This specific setting needs to be turned off.